-Capital gains or losses can be short term or long term.
-In case of Direct equity or equity oriented instruments if assets were sold within 1 year of holding, this would result into Short term capital gain or loss, otherwise it would be long term; where as in case of Non- equity investments like debt mutual funds, gold or real estate, short term gain/loss arise if assets were sold within 3 years of holding, otherwise it would be long term.
+Capital gains or losses can be short-term or long-term.
+In the case of Direct equity or equity-oriented instruments, if assets were sold within 1 year of holding, this would result in Short term capital gain or loss, otherwise, it would be long term; whereas in the case of Non- equity investments like debt mutual funds, gold or real estate, short term gain/loss arise if assets were sold within 3 years of holding, otherwise it would be long term.

-Even tax rates vary with short and long term.
-Like in Equity investments short term gains will be taxed @ 15%, and long term is tax free.
-In case of other assets, Short term gains would be added in the total income and long term gains will be taxed @ 20% after Indexation.
+Even tax rates vary in the short and long term.
+Like in Equity investments short term gains will be taxed @ 15%, and long term is tax-free.
+In the case of other assets, Short term gains would be added to the total income and long-term gains will be taxed @ 20% after Indexation.

 Now if you book the profits in equity and also sell out your gold and book losses then you need not pay tax on equity profit as it gets adjusted with the loss on gold.

-Loss from one business can be set off with gains from other business.
-Here is one exception, which is that, losses of speculative business can be set off only with profits of speculative business and not from non-speculative business.
+Loss from one business can be set off with gains from another business.
+Here is one exception, losses of speculative business can be set off only with profits of the speculative business and not from non-speculative business.

-For e.g you run a bakery shop and also do Intra-day stock trading, where no delivery of shares takes place.
-Then the losses from intra day trading cannot be adjusted with profits of bakery business.
-However losses of bakery business can be set off with profits from intra day trading.
+For e.g, you run a bakery shop and also do Intra-day stock trading, where no delivery of shares takes place.
+Then the losses from intraday trading cannot be adjusted with profits of the bakery business.
+However, losses of bakery business can be set off with profits from intraday trading.

-If intra day trading or trading in derivatives can be proved to be a normal business transaction , then it will not be taken as speculative business.
+If intraday trading or trading in derivatives can be proved to be a normal business transaction, then it will not be taken as a speculative business.

 How to set off losses with income of different head – Inter head adjustments